mjon/WildCounts/_count/methods/methods-intro.md

 ### Type your counts with **WildCounts shorthand**

+[WildCounts shorthand](../wildcounts-shorthand-intro/) is designed so that your wild counts can be typed into your phone as quickly as possible, while still capturing all the details you need.

 Do you see two monarch butterflies flying?
 Save time by typing `m 2f`.

+WildCounts shorthand can also get more complicated if you need it.
+For example, did you see five monarch caterpillars (larvae) feeding on a planted *Gomphocarpus* swan plant, close (<5 m) to your left, while you were out walking?
+That would be this:

+`m larva lc5`<br />
+`*heo`<br />
+`Gophocarpus lc1$`

+(The `*` means "with" and joins two observations together, while`heo` means "herbivory of" and the `$` indicates that the *Gomphocarpus* was cultivated.)

 <div class="panel panel-warning">
     <div class="panel-heading">